sagarprusty/Challenge1/README.md

 ## **Automated provisioning of Nodejs hello world app and Elastic Stack on K8S (Backed by Minikube in AWS)**

 This repository covers automated provisioning of nodejs hello world and ElasticStack (*ElasticSearch/Filebeat/Kibana*) on Minikube.
 The setup includes provisoning an EC2 instance on AWS with Terraform and subsequently deploying *Docker, Minikube, kubectl, git, jq* inside the EC2 instance.
-CI/CD pipeline from jenkinsfile can then deploy ElasticStack on Minikube and run.
+CI/CD pipeline from jenkinsfile can then deploy nodejs app and ElasticStack on Minikube and run.